Me3sP/bluez-dubbing/README.md

 - **Add new models:** Register in the appropriate service’s `registry.py` and add a config YAML.
 - **Custom pipelines:** Modify `services/orchestrator/app/main.py` for new strategies or steps.

 ---

-## 📦 Deployment

-- Use Docker, systemd, or your favorite process manager for production.
-- GPU recommended for ASR and TTS.

----